Safeguarding at Safe Passage

 Referring and Signposting- Although experts in what we do, we are not a specialist safeguarding agency and we cannot meet all needs of those we work with.
 Therefore an effective safeguarding response will often require referring or signposting people to reputable organisations which are able to meet those needs and where the person is located.

 Participatory working with children and families- As well as working closely with other agencies we will do so with children, young people and families who are impacted by safeguarding concerns.
+Families are ‘informal’ safeguarding systems and often those best placed to safeguard their members, so we utilise families wherever possible.
 We will continue to support them and ensure their views are heard in any safeguarding responses we take.

 3. The overall promotion of welfare